2023

 Today you are mainly away from the North Sea.
 From Husum, you will first cycle to Friedrichstadt.
 The town centre will remind you of a trip to a Dutch town.
 When the town was founded in the 17th century, Dutch immigrants settled here, bringing with them their architectural style and knowledge of canal building.
 Leave your bike and take a walk along the canals.
 Continue on to Tönning, whose Multimar Wattforum will introduce you to the world of the Wadden Sea.
 You will spend the night in Tönning or Lunden.

-The harbour of Tönning
+Port of Tönning

-Day 7: Excursion to St. Peter-Ording, approx. 55 / 65 km + train ride
+Day 7: Excursion to St. Peter Ording, approx. 55 / 65 km + train ride

 After breakfast, take the train to St. Peter-Ording.
 The seaside resort is famous for its 12 kilometre long sandy beach.
 Watch kite surfers being pulled over the waves by the wind, treat yourself to a sunbath or take part in a mudflat hike.
 By bike, set course for the red-and-white striped Westerhever lighthouse, which catches your eye from afar.
 An ideal photo motif!
 Enjoy the wonderful view of the surroundings from its viewing platform before cycling back to Tönning or Lunden.